 · FISHING HOURS: Fishing hours will be posted on the Tournament Facebook Information Page and will be announced at the Information Meeting.

 · ENTRY FEES/REFUNDS: Tournament entry can be done by mail, PayPal, or at Registration/Informational Meeting.
-Anglers can register up to the day prior by 7 pm.
+Anglers can register up to the day of the tournament prior to 5:45am.
 Crazy Crappie Cash directors will not refund or forward entry fees for lake conditions, fishing condition or bite.
 Registrants must request refund for personal, family or work emergencies in writing or electronic mail stating the reason for the request.
 A $25.00 admin fee for refunds will be charged.

 · STATE LAW: Teams must comply with all State and boating regulations during tournament, including the use of P.F.D.’s and kill switches.
 Fishing, boating regulations, and licenses are the responsibility of team members.
 State fishing laws and boating regulations supersede tournament rules.
 Violation of State or Lake laws is grounds for disqualification.